Active Participation and The 5 Stages of a Networker

 As you might imagine, networkers at the highest stage of development are submitting the most information to Top Echelon Network.

-Below is the breakdown of Active Participation in recruiting and the 5 Stages of a Networker:
+Below is the breakdown of Active Participation in recruiting and The 5 Stages of a Networker:

-Stage 1 Networker:
+Stage 1 Networker

-If they do input any job orders or candidates, the amount of effort is minimal and often the quality of the information is lacking detail.
+If they do input any job orders or candidates, then the amount of effort is minimal and often the quality of the information is lacking detail.

-Stage 2 Networker:
+Stage 2 Networker

-If they generate a flurry of activity, they may get lucky and make a placement.
-If they only share a limited number of candidates and job orders, they most likely will not make a placement.
+If they generate a flurry of activity, then they may get lucky and make a placement.
+If they only share a limited number of candidates and job orders, then they most likely will not make a placement.

-Stage 3 Networker:
+Stage 3 Networker

 However, due to real world factors in their day-to-day operations, they are not able to faithfully get their candidates and job orders into the Network as frequently as they would like.

-Stage 4 Networker:
+Stage 4 Networker

 They have found the necessary combination in their office, which permits them to keep their pipeline of candidates and job orders flowing regularly.
 Like clockwork, they submit candidates and job orders to Top Echelon Network every week.

-Stage 5 Networker:
+Stage 5 Networker

 Keeping their pipeline of candidates and job orders flowing to Top Echelon Network is no problem.
 They have a system that runs almost automatically.
 In the best of cases, it even runs while they’re out of the office!

-If you have any questions in the meantime—about this blog post, about the 5 Stages of a Networker, or about your Preferred Membership in Top Echelon Network—please contact me.
+If you have any questions in the meantime—about this blog post, about The 5 Stages of a Networker, or about your split recruiting membership—please contact me.